JLab_logo_text_white1.jpg

 D

-Extension cords connected in series.
+Extension cords connected one to another in a series.

 danger tag

-A specific type of tag (and the only authorized tag) used as the official warning tag for maintenance/repair LO/TO at Jefferson Lab.
-It is used to warn people not to tamper with equipment which has the potential for the hazardous release of energy.
+lock pic deleteA specific type of tag (and the only authorized tag) used as the official warning tag for maintenance and repair LO/TO at Jefferson Lab.
+It is used to warn people not to tamper with equipment that has the potential for a hazardous release of energy.
 Each tag must carry the printed name of the person who placed the tag.
-Below is a typical tag.

-Declared pregnant worker
+declared pregnant worker

-Deep dose equivalent
+deep dose equivalent

 The dose equivalent derived from external radiation at a depth of 1 cm in tissue.

-Deluge system
+deluge system

-Derived air concentration (DAC)
+derived air concentration (DAC)

 Design Authority

 The engineer designated by a Division Head to be responsible for establishing the design requirements and ensuring that design output documentation accurately reflects the design basis.
 The Design Authority is responsible for design control and ultimate technical adequacy of the design process.
-These responsibilities are applicable whether the process is conducted fully in-house, partially contracted to outside organizations or fully contracted to outside organizations.
-The Design Authority may delegate design work but not its responsibilities.
+These responsibilities are applicable whether the process is conducted fully in-house, partially contracted to outside organizations, or fully contracted to outside organizations.
+The Design Authority may delegate design work, but not its responsibilities.

-Engineer designated by a Division to be responsible for pressure system design, fabrication and testing.
+Engineer designated by a Division to be responsible for pressure system design, fabrication, and testing.

-Design review
+design review

-A process to identify and correct errors and discrepancies in project designs, while assuring conformance with applicable codes and standards.
+A process to identify and correct errors and discrepancies in project designs, while ensuring conformance with applicable codes and standards.
 It also ensures completeness, value engineering, and the ability to construct and maintain a durable and safe facility that meets the needs of its users.
 The scope and detail of design review is generally matched to that of the intended project.

-Designated inspector
+designated inspector

-A person who, on the basis of training, experience and qualifications, has been designated to perform inspection duties in his/her area of expertise.
+A person who, on the basis of training, experience, and qualifications, has been designated to perform inspection duties in his/her area of expertise.

 Approved container for storing cryogens.

-Direct electrical hazard
+direct electrical hazard

-Disposition standard
+disposition standard

 The retention period or length of time that records are kept.

-Information and its supporting medium, which can be paper, magnetic, electronic or optical computer disc, photograph or master sample, or combination thereof.
+Information and its supporting medium, which can be paper, magnetic, electronic or optical computer disc, photograph or master sample, or any combination thereof.
 Jefferson Lab utilizes three separate categories of controlled documents:

-· Class II – Approved by the Laboratory Director and his designees.
+• Class II – Approved by the Laboratory Director and his designees.

-· Class III – Address Risk Codes of > 2, or determine the actions of more than one work group, and are approved by affected management and, if applicable, Subject Matter Experts.
+• Class III – Address Risk Codes of > 2 or determine the actions of more than one work group, and are approved by affected management and, if applicable, Subject Matter Experts.

 DocuShare

 The Document Management System established at Jefferson Lab to facilitate the availability and retrieval of documents.
-This Document Management System is a searchable web-based content management system that allows users to employ a Web browser to store, view, edit, and share information with other users across the Internet.
+This Document Management System is a searchable, web-based content management system that allows users to employ a web browser to store, view, edit, and share information with other users across the Internet.

 DOE Contracting Officer (CO)